jatinnathh/Object-Detection-Using-yolov8/README.md

 Counting number of people going up and down an elevator

-Counting the number of people going up and down on an escalator
+Counting the number of Cars passing through a certain region

 Detecting the type of Poker hand shown (5-card hand)